adrianer/EZ-Wave/README.md

 # Updates / News
+06-16-2016:
+* preamble\_impl.cc has been modified to allow up to 200 symbol length preambles.
+Previously it only had enough space for 80, which, for some reason, caused underflow events when transmitting on Ettus B210s.
+If you are using an Ettus B210, set your preamble\_length variable to 200.
+*  TODO: Need to test that this has not broken HackRF support.

 06-07-2016: We have added the ability to send and receive beams.
 Beams are used to wake-up battery powered devices.
 * Receiving Beams: packet_sink_impl.cc now extracts beam frames.
 They show up in your Wireshark captures too!